 Why every carpenter and DIY-er love jigsaw?

-It is a convenient tool for cutting curve or circle.
+It is a convenient tool for cutting curves or circles.
 Carpenters can’t imagine an alternative of a jigsaw for furniture works.

 But while cutting plywood, carpenters and DIY-ers face the problem of splints, chips or tears.
 This is a common problem for beginners to pro jigsaw users.